When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Theoretical framework for traditional indemnity and parametric insurance

 A salient difference is that the parametric design can overpay relative to realized damage: if $k>Y_i$, the insured makes a profit on that event.
 This issue is mitigated in the catastrophic-risk applications that motivate this paper.
 First, for disasters such as floods, cyclones/hurricanes/typhoons, and bushfires/wildfires, the insured has no meaningful control over the incidence of events, so classical moral-hazard concerns with respect to $N$ are limited.\footnote{By contrast, moral hazard can be more salient under indemnity: generous coverage may weaken incentives to mitigate severity (e.g.\ by undertaking protective measures), and slow or contested loss adjustment can create opportunities for exaggeration or fraud in large-loss settings.} Second, the demand for parametric cover is most relevant precisely when full traditional insurance is unaffordable or unavailable because losses are deemed effectively uninsurable; in that regime, severities $Y_i$ are typically so large that they will exceed any affordable per-event payment $k$, making both the likelihood and the magnitude of ``profit'' cases small.

-Finally, while we adopt the simplest parametric structure $\Ben{p}{N,k}$, the framework naturally extends to more general \textit{indemnity functions}.
-For instance, one may allow a piecewise-constant benefit schedule $k_j$ (as in FloodFlash, where payouts depend on flood depth).
-Such an extension has three implications. (i) It introduces dependence between the trigger and payment levels, complicating calculations because correlations between $N$ and the benefit must be tracked. (ii) It reduces basis risk (see Remark~\ref{R_basisrisk}). (iii) It increases expected utility by reducing the volatility of net losses.
-Since (ii)--(iii) make parametric insurance \textit{more} attractive, we deliberately focus on the most conservative benchmark $\Ben{p}{N,k}$: any welfare gains established in this setting should be interpreted as lower bounds for designs with richer payout functions.
+Finally, while we adopt the simplest parametric structure $\Ben{p}{N,k}$, the framework naturally extends to a wider family of \textit{parametric indemnity functions.
+Commercial parametric contracts cover a broad spectrum of designs: constant-per-event payments (as in the simplest Redicova cyclone covers), piecewise-constant schedules indexed on hazard intensity (as in FloodFlash, where payouts step up with observed flood depth), and continuously variable indemnifications indexed on auxiliary observables (as in agricultural index insurance, where payouts scale with remotely sensed yield loss, rainfall deficit, or vegetation indices; see e.g.\ \citealt{Clarke2016, CaJaSaSa17,MaSc26}).
+Such generalizations (i) introduce dependence between the trigger and payment levels, complicating moment computations; (ii) reduce basis risk (see Remark~\ref{R:basisrisk}); and (iii) increase expected utility by reducing the volatility of net losses.} Since (ii)--(iii) make parametric insurance \textit{more} attractive, we deliberately focus on the most conservative benchmark $\Ben{p}{N,k}$: any welfare gains established in this setting should be interpreted as lower bounds for designs with richer payout functions.

 \begin{remark}[Event-level versus claim-level deductibles] Classical results due to \citet{Borch1960,Borch1962,Borch1974} and \citet{Arr63,Arrow1971} show that, under concave preferences and linear pricing, the optimal insurance contract is an excess-of-loss contract with a deductible.
 In the standard setting where each loss-causing event generates at most one claim, a per-claim deductible coincides with a per-event deductible, and per-claim excess-of-loss coverage is optimal because it insures the largest losses.